Last-gasp Robben, Vidal put Bayern seven clear - Capital Sports

 Third-placed Frankfurt lost 3-0 at Bayer Leverkusen as Javier ‘Chicharito’ Hernandez scored two superb goals to take the pressure off coach Roger Schmidt following back-to-back defeats.

-Thomas Tuchel named three teenagers in Dortmund’s starting line-up before Tuesday’s Champions League last 16, first-leg, match at Benfica.
+Thomas Tuchel named three teenagers in Dortmund’s starting line-up in their final match before Tuesday’s Champions League last 16, first-leg, match at Benfica.

 Dzenis Burnic made his debut in defence, the second 18-year-old in the starting line-up alongside US international midfielder Christian Pulisic, while attacking midfielder Emre Mor is only 19.